lumosan/ml2017-projects/README.md

-# Project 1
+# Project #1

-In this project we developed the first ML concepts seen in class.
-We have done exploratory data analysis to understand the dataset and the features, done feature processing and engineering to clean the dataset and extract more meaningful information, implemented and use machine learning methods on real data, analyze the model and generate predictions using those methods.

-## Getting Started

-These instructions will make sure the the files provided in a certain structure are understandable.

-### File tree
+This README file explains the provided files' structure and hierarchy, along with an understandable description of their functionalities and use.

+## 1. File hierarchy

-The different files are organized in the tree structure shown beow.
-The two main folders separate the data from the code.
-It is necessary to have the CSV data files in the correct location for the script to compute them.
-The resulting submission file will also be released in this location.
+The different files are organized like in the tree structure below.
+The two main folders, `scripts` and `data`, separate the our code from our resources.
+Inside `scripts`, the `custom_methods` folder contains all the auxiliary functions our script, `run.py`, needs.
-The `scripts` folder contains the code.
-The `custum_methods` folder contains all the auxiliary functions the computation need.
-At the end, the script is run thanks to the `run.py` file

 ```
 .